-An integration of business principles, concepts, and skills applied to an actual business problem case study.
+An integration of business principles, concepts and skills applied to an actual business problem case study.

-BUSI 308 Financial Accounting for Leaders(3)
+BUSI 308 Financial Accounting for Leaders (3)

 This course is intended to be a one-course introduction to financial accounting.
-It will provide managers with the ability to understand and use financial statements, financial reports, and budgets,
+It will provide managers with the ability to understand and use financial statements, financial reports and budgets.

-BUSI 314 Management Information Systems (3)
+Management Information Systems (3) BUSI 314

-A study of the role of information technology in solving business problems at operational, tactical, and strategic levels of the organization.
-Topics include telecommunications and networking, systems analysis and design, and the strategic use of information systems, with emphasis on the exploration of real-life business scenarios involving IT.
+A study of the role of information technology in solving business problems at operational, tactical and strategic levels of the organization.
+Topics include telecommunications and networking, systems analysis and design, and the strategic use of information systems, with emphasis on the exploration of real-life business scenarios involving information technology.